-Meet our Trustees
+Meet our trustees

 Donald Anderson

-Donald Anderson is a founding trustee of Space2face Shetland and has been the Chairperson since the founding of Space2face Shetland.
+Donald Anderson is a founding trustee of Space2face and has been the Chairperson since the founding of Space2face in Shetland.
 He also works part time as a teacher of English and part time as a therapist.
 When he is not teaching or counselling he writes poetry and songs, plays in a band, occasionally performs in local drama, and goes fishing for trout.

 Morag Smith